 - What are your quoted competitors' P/E ratios?
-Newspapers' financial pages give historic P/E ratios for quoted companies.
+The financial pages of the newspapers give historic P/E ratios for quoted companies.

 Quoted companies have a higher P/E ratio

-- Quoted company shares are much easier to buy and sell.
+- The shares in quoted companies are much easier to buy and sell.
 This makes them more attractive to investors than shares in comparable unquoted businesses.

 - Most P/E ratios for quoted companies vary between ten and 25, though there are exceptions.

-- Typically the P/E ratio of a small unquoted company is 50% lower than that of a comparable quoted company in the same sector.
-Typical P/E ratios are between five and ten times annual post-tax profits.
+- Typically, the P/E ratio of a small unquoted company is 50% lower than that of a comparable quoted company in the same sector.
+Typical P/E ratios for unquoted companies are between five and ten times annual post-tax profits.